bahmutov/fp-examples/src/00-imperative/README.md

 module.exports = multiplyAndPrint
 ```

-See how `multiplyAndPrint` suddenly became a *pure* function?
-It is not affecting any global
+See how `multiplyAndPrint` function suddenly became a little cleaner?
+It is still affecting the global
-state and always produces the same result: calling passed callback function `cb` 3 times
+state by calling `cb` argument directly, so if `cb` is doing the side effect, then its caller is
+also doing the side effect.

+But still we made progress in my opinion - our code is a little bit more testable.
-with numbers 6, 2 and 14.
-In fact I like writing my code in this fashion, but surround it
+I like writing my code in this fashion, but surround it
 with default "dirty" bits.
 For example if we load this file as a top level module, we
 probably want to print the numbers!
 ```js